craftersshaft/FNF-Vs-Kiku/art/readme.txt

 HEY
 Thanks for downloadin Friday Night FUNKIN'
-If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!
+If you downloaded the base game from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!

 The Itch.io release is the only official source for the desktop (PC, Mac, Linux) versions of the game!